shivanshjoshi28/Alphabet-Recognisation-Using-Hand-Gesture/README.md

 What could have been a perfect way to utilise the lockdown period ?
 Like most of my time in painting , Netflix .
 I thought of to start with the Deep Learning .
 After completing the Artificial Neural Network .
 I move on to CNN .So this is under that I made .

 ## Technical Aspects</br>
-The Project is divided into three parts:
+The Project is divided into three parts:</br>
-  1-> Make a model using EMNIST Alphabet dataset using Keras to predict the alphabet 2-> Take the reference of blue colour to draw on the screen . and using a deque to store the point of location where the blue object ( reference ) is moving . and predict the alphabet
+  1-> Make a model using EMNIST Alphabet dataset using Keras to predict the alphabet</br>
+  2-> Take the reference of blue colour to draw on the screen . and using a deque to store the point of location where the blue object ( reference ) is moving . and predict the alphabet </br>
   3-> Adding a feature of sound ( to speak the predicted alphabet) .